mekas/mb1313600022/README.md

 I want to make an app that will display the tourist attraction in Bandung

 ### 1313617012 (Muhammad Aldrich Rinaldi)
-I want to make an item counting application based from counter app for online shop entrepreneurs
+I want to make a simple realtime friends and family tracking

 ### 3145162927 (Adhika Gressa Nugraha)
 I want to create a simple marketplace app.